sf-wdi-gaia/css-box-model-and-positioning/readme.md

 As you saw, the outermost box of each element went all the way across the page.
 This is why, until now, your HTML elements have been sitting on top of one another: by default, they take up the full width of the page.

-We can change all this with the first positioning property we'll learn, the `display` property and the four values we can use: inline, block, inline-block, and none.
+We can change all this with the first positioning property we'll learn, the `display` property and the four values we can use: `inline`, `block`, `inline-block`, and `none`.

 * An **inline** element has no line break before or after it.
-This makes the element sit on the same line as another element, but without formatting it like a block.
+This makes the element sit on the same horizontal line as another element, but without formatting it like a block.
 It only takes up as much width as it needs (not the whole line).
 Inline places all your elements on a single line.
-The bad news is that it doesn't maintain their "box"ness
+The bad news is that it doesn't maintain their boxiness.

 * A **block** element has some whitespace above and below it and does not tolerate any HTML elements next to it.
 This makes the element a block box.
 It won't let anything sit next to it on the page and takes up the full width.